 - Elective credits may be earned with an appropriate college/university course or course sequence;

-- First and second years of a World Language (required for students wishing to meet University of North Carolina (UNC) system Minimum Admission Requirements): These credits may be earned in middle school or with an appropriate college/university course or course sequence;
+- First and second years of a World Language (required for students wishing to meet University of North Carolina (UNC) system Minimum Course Requirements): These credits may be earned in middle school or with an appropriate college/university course or course sequence;

 - Credit requirements added in the future may be earned in middle school for disciplines where such credit is currently allowed (English, math, science, social studies, and world languages), or with an appropriate college/university course or course sequence, unless explicitly prohibited in this or other State Board of Education policies.